ChrisWhealy/edge-cdn-store/README.md

 ## Usage

-By default the server uses a runtime directory defined in the environment variable `EDGE_RUNTIME_DIR`.
+The server will start up using the value in the environment variable `EDGE_RUNTIME_DIR` as its runtime directory.
-If this variable is unset or empty, the default runtime directory will be `/tmp/edge-cdn-store`
+If this variable is unset or empty, the runtime directory defaults to `/tmp/edge-cdn-store`.

 All cached responses are stored in the directory `$EDGE_RUNTIME_DIR/cache`.